hehardenbergh/larix/README.md

        layout="vertical">

 ### Introduction
 One [Ojibwe](https://pluralism.org/anishinaabe-ojibwe-ways) legend tells of a lone chickadee who sought shelter under a Tamarack tree in winter.
 During a fierce storm, the chickadee was cold, trapped, and alone.
-It asked the Tamarack tree to lower its branches for warmth, but the tree refused.
+Chickadee asked the Tamarack tree to lower its branches for warmth, but the tree refused.
 For this, the Great Spirit, Wenabozho, punished the Tamarack.
 <param ve-entity eid="Q833857" title="Wenabozho">
 <param ve-image fit="cover" url="https://upload.wikimedia.org/wikipedia/commons/2/2a/Larix_sibirica_with_golden_foliage.jpg">

-As Ojibwe author Anne M. Dunn writes in her book, *Fire in the Village: New and Selected Stories*,[^ref1] *Wenabozho* promises the Tamarack that “every autumn, your fine green needles will turn brown and fall off.
+As Ojibwe author Anne M. Dunn writes in her book, *Fire in the Village: New and Selected Stories*,[^ref1] *Wenabozho* promises the Tamarack,

+> “every autumn, your fine green needles will turn brown and fall off.
 Then you will stand naked in the forest all winter, as a reminder to others that it is always better to be kind and merciful than it is to be vain and selfish.”
 In the telling of the story, the Tamarack becomes a signifier of something larger than itself, the ephemeral nature of life on earth, and the reciprocity that living beings should practice and nurture.
 <param ve-image fit="-88,34,444,366" url="fire in the village.jpeg">

 The needles of each Tamarack meet the ground every autumn, golden and crisp, marking the passage of time.
 Its lively expression in October is brief and wondrous. <span data-mouseover-image-zoomto="377,276,231,191">Vibrant fuchsia cones</span> and <span data-mouseover-image-zoomto="257,13,332,274">baby-green needles</span> are part of the cycle of new growth in spring.
 This and the Tamarack’s “wind-swept sweetness” define the character of the landscapes where it grows.[^ref2]